BEd Requirements for Elementary/Middle School Option

 - List any coursework in First Nations Studies or Indigenous Peoples Knowledge as well as added preparation in numeracy (e.g. Math 205), modern languages, physical education, or the fine and performing arts

 Two confidential letters of reference from professionals are required to support your application.
 One reference letter must come from an off-campus educator who has observed you interacting with children/adolescents in a public educational setting.
+We do not recommend that you use university professors as referees unless they have observed you working with children/adolescents.
 Referees should fill out the provided Referee's Report.
 Please see the application page for more information.
-References need to be emailed directly to firstname.lastname@example.org
+References need to be emailed directly to email@example.com

 Grade Point Average